1-800-thewolf/FF1PSP-Archipelago/README.md

 ## Features

-**Open Progression — the world doesn't wait for the Ship.**
+**Open Progression — Ship, Canoe, or Foot?**
-- `early` carves a foot trail from Cornelia to Mount Duergar and a Canoe river linking the Crescent Lake water system to the Ice Cavern rivers.
-The Canoe alone opens the southern continent.
-- `extended` adds a trail from Mount Duergar to the Western Keep and a river from Duergar to Melmond.
-The whole Cornelia/Marsh section becomes sphere 1 and the Earth crystal is reachable on the Canoe.
-- Northern Docks gives the north its own port, so the Ship isn't a single-key bottleneck.
+- Open world options let you venture out on foot immediately, allow more options for travel with Canoe, or open up most of the southern continent by foot.
+- Option to put Northern Docks in the world, providing the option to access more of the game before the Airship.
 - The Levistone can be broken into shards, so the airship becomes a collection goal instead of one chest.

 **All four PSP bonus dungeons are real AP content.** Earthgift Shrine, Hellfire Chasm, Lifespring Grotto, and Whisperwind Cove each carry a configurable number of AP locations, so you decide how much of the Soul of Chaos you're signing up for.
 Turn them off entirely with one option if you'd rather not.

-**Job Scrolls — specialty items that rewrite a party member.** One scroll per job in your party, each a permanent, build-defining upgrade:
+**Job Scrolls offer specialty items that pump up party members.** So far, one scroll per job:
 - Blood Knight — lifesteal and armor penetration on physical attacks
-- Stealth Ninja — much better steals; damaging floors hurt less, and with enough of them, actually heal you
+- Stealth Ninja — much better steals; damaging floors hurt less or heal you
 - Grand Master — gains attack and max HP as they take damage
-- Crimson Wizard — restores mana from damage taken, and heals from mana spent
+- Crimson Wizard — restores mana from damage taken and heals from mana spent
-- White Cleric — Dia spells hurt every boss; Dia-family casts heal the caster and grant INT
+- White Cleric — Dia spells hurt every boss, heal the caster, and grant temporary INT
-- Necrocaster — instant-death spells become reliable, and spells deal damage instead of whiffing
+- Necrocaster — instant-death spells become reliable, and spells deal damage instead of missing

-**Optional Slot Magic.** Throw out the MP pool and play the NES/Pixel Remaster vancian system — charges per spell level.
-Pair it with shuffled magic shops if you want Flare to show up as a level 1 spell, which is exactly as unbalanced as it sounds.
-That's the point.
+**Optional Slot Magic.** Throw out the MP pool and play the NES/Pixel Remaster vancian system with charges per spell level.

-**Difficulty knobs that actually bite.**
+**Take on the challenge you've always wanted**
-- Monster Power % and Boss Difficulty % scale the whole bestiary
+- Monster Power and Boss Difficulty turn up the heat, all the way to 500% of the base game's difficulty.
-- Harder Overworld Encounters and Harder Dungeon Encounters pull tougher hand-authored pools per zone and per dungeon
+- Harder Overworld Encounters and Harder Dungeon Encounters pull tougher hand-authored pools per zone and per dungeon.
-- Dangerous Forests — forest tiles run their own, meaner encounter table, hand-picked per overworld zone
+- Dangerous Forests places scary, hand-picked encounters for those unfortunate enough to find them.
-- Regional Ocean Encounters, Northern River Encounters, Boss Minions, and encounters on Chaos' floor
+- New Regional Ocean Encounters and Northern River Encounters bring hand-crafted aquatic fights to every corner of the overworld.
+- Boss Minions, ranging from a nuisance to absurd extra difficulty.
-- Encounter Rate %, XP Boost %, and Gil Boost % if you'd rather tune the other direction
+- Change settings on the fly, such as Encounter Rate, XP Boost, and Gil Boost.

-**Shops are a whole system.** Randomized prices, shuffled magic shops, extra items per shop, AP items offered for sale, hints for sale in gear shops, exotic and priceless gear that normally doesn't exist in stores, and auto-sell for junk your party can't use.
+**Shops built for a randomizer.** Randomization doesn't stop at shuffled stock and randomized prices.
+Purchase AP items from shops, buy yourself hints, and take full control of the quality of the goods for sale, ranging from mundane starting gear to exotic and priceless equipment that never appears in a vanilla store.

-**Configurable goal.** Crystals Needed (0–4) decides how many Fiends must fall before the Black Orb shatters.
-Lute Tablets breaks the Lute into pieces, with Required / Percentage / Extra knobs so you control both how many you need and how many exist.
+**Configurable goal.** Choose how many Fiends need to be defeated to break the Black Orb.
+An option to break the Lute into Lute Tablets.
 Then Chaos.

-**Quality of life, on by default.** Auto Dash, message speed, cursor memory, spell chance colors, and tracker support.
+**Quality of life.** Auto Dash, Super Dash, message speed, cursor memory, spell chance colors, and a full, custom tracker built right into the AP client.

 **DeathLink**, with a severity setting so you decide how much a friend dying should cost you.